When I Was Cruel

-When I Was Cruel is Elvis Costello's 19th album, recorded in 2001 and 2002 and released in the US by Island Records on 23 April 2002.

-Although formally credited as solo Costello album, this was the first album to feature his new band, The Imposters.
-Their only difference from his previous band, The Attractions (active 1977-87 and 1994–96), was the replacement of bassist Bruce Thomas, with whom Costello had feuded, with Davey Faragher (formerly of Cracker).
+When I Was Cruel is the 19th studio album by English singer-songwriter Elvis Costello, released in the US by Island Records on 23 April 2002.
+Although formally credited as solo Costello album, this was the first album to feature his new band, the Imposters featuring Steve Nieve on keyboards, Davey Faragher on bass guitar and Pete Thomas on drums.
+Their only difference from his previous band, the Attractions (active 1977–87 and 1994–96), was Faragher replacing Bruce Thomas, with whom Costello had feuded.

-The album was released with multiple track listings worldwide.
-Costello wrote two songs for the film Prison Song - "Soul for Hire", which was included with all versions of the album, and "Oh Well", which was only included in the track listing in Europe and Japan.
+The album was released with different track listings for various international versions.
+Costello wrote two songs for the film Prison Song - "Soul for Hire", which was included with all versions of the album, and "Oh Well", which was included only in the track listing in Europe and Japan.
 Japan also featured as a bonus track a cover of Charlie Chaplin's song "Smile", which was later released as a single.
+When the album was released, promotional materials billed it as Costello's "FIRST LOUD ALBUM SINCE 199?".

+The song "45" is about being 45 years old, Costello's age when he wrote it.
+The song also features Costello's penchant for multiple meanings, referencing the year 1945, .45 caliber pistols, and 45 rpm records.
+The idea and title of "Tear Off Your Own Head (It's A Doll Revolution)" came from a set of Engrish-laden dolls in Japan.
+It appears in the 2003 film The Shape of Things.
+The Bangles covered it as the title track on their 2003 album, Doll Revolution.